Skip to content

 gtGreater than

-leLess then equal
+leLess than or equal

-geGreat than equal
+geGreater than or equal

-is_nullis null
+is_nullIs null

-is_not_nullis not empty value (if applicable)
+is_not_nullIs not empty value (if applicable)

-likecase sensitive like (if applicable)
+likeCase sensitive like (if applicable)

-invalues in set of 1,2,3/v1/teams?sport_type=in:[soccer, rugby]
+inValues in set of 1,2,3/v1/teams?sport_type=in:[soccer, rugby]

-not_invalues not in/v1/teams?sport_type=not_in:[soccer, rugby]
+not_inValues not in/v1/teams?sport_type=not_in:[soccer, rugby]

-If no comparison operator is supplied, the equal comparison is applied
+If no comparison operator is supplied, the equal comparison is applied.

 Examples